SiddharthaBhattacharjee/100Days-of-Code/logs.md

 ## <u>Day 31 ; Feb 1st 2022 **Tuesday** : </u>
 Today, I learned about SurfaceView and its uses.
 I also learned how it is used with mediaplayer.✍️<br>
-Based on what I learned today, I made a basic dummy video player app which as of now only plays 4 videos stored in it (can't access media from device for now) with all basic features of a video player such as seekbar, play/pause button, next button, previous button and a video display.
+Based on what I learned today, I made a basic dummy video player app which as of now only plays 4 videos stored in it (can't access media from device for now) with all basic features of a video player such as seekbar, play/pause button, next button, previous button, and a video display.
 Although I have made apps in the past that play videos, this time I have implemented it from scratch using mediaplayer class and surface view instead of just using videoview.💻<br>
 Today I worked for about <b>2 hours and 30 mins</b> out of which around 1 hour went towards learning the new concepts and the remaining 1.5 hours towards working on the app.🕐<br>
-// I was supposed to study english today for tomorrows exam, but here I am making dummy apps. 🙃 didn't take the less time today, hopefully, I will be able to complete English on time.🙃<br>
+// I was supposed to study English today for tomorrow's exam, but here I am making dummy apps. 🙃 didn't take the less time today, hopefully, I will be able to complete English on time.🙃<br>
 Link to Today's Work : [Day31 Work](https://github.com/SiddharthaBhattacharjee/Dummy-Video-Player-AndroidApp)

 ## <u>Day 32 ; Feb 2nd 2022 **Wednesday** : </u>